-Kiss 8as Part of Andy Warhol’s Larger Body of Work
+Kiss 8 by Andy Warhol as Part of His Larger Body of Work